On the negativity of the top Lyapunov exponent for stochastic differential equations driven by fractional Brownian motion: Stochastic differential equations driven by fractional Brownian motion

 Note that for every \( t > 0 \), the map \( \vartheta_t : \mathcal{B} \to \mathcal{B} \) is ergodic with respect to \( \mathbf{P} \).
 Moreover, the measure \( \mu \) is also ergodic.
 This proves the ergodicity of the metric dynamical system above by Corollary~\ref{THETA}.
 Consequently, the multiplicative ergodic theorem~\cite[Theorem 3.4.1]{Arn98} proves the statement.

-\begin{remark} Since \( \lbrace\Theta_t\rbrace_{t \geq 0} \) is not invertible, the complementary subspaces \( (H_i(x, \omega))_{1 \leq i \leq k} \) are not necessarily defined in a canonical way; see \cite[Theorem 0.2]{GVR23A}.
-However, for our purposes, it is sufficient that these subspaces are measurable \footnote{This means measurability of the subspace as a map into the Grassmannian manifold.}.
-This is a well-established result, typically proven by measurable selection theorems. \end{remark} This theorem yields several important results.
+This theorem yields several important results.
 The one particularly relevant to our setting is the local stability property, which holds in particular when the top Lyapunov exponent is negative.
 We begin by stating a preparatory lemma. \begin{lemma}{\em (\cite[Lemma~7.2.1]{Arn98})} For $\omega\in\Omega$ and $x,z \in\R^d$, set

 Then \( \overline{\Phi} \) is a \( C^1 \)-RDS over the metric dynamical system~\eqref{ASAd}.
 In addition, zero is a fixed point and the Dirac measure $\delta_0$ is an invariant measure for $\overline{\Phi}$.